 - $1 million will go into the A Trust, state and federal QTIP.

 Thus, the ABC Trust plan will result in no Oregon or federal estate taxes being due at the time of Joe's death.

 What Does the C Trust in ABC Trust Planning Do?

 As illustrated above, the B Trust will hold the Oregon state estate tax exemption of $1 million, the C Trust will hold the difference between the Oregon estate tax exemption and federal estate tax exemption of $4.25 million, and the A Trust will hold what's left.
-Thus, the C Trust effectively defers the payment of both Oregon and federal estate taxes on the gap of $4.25 million between the Oregon and federal estate taxes until after the surviving spouse dies, but still preserves the entire $5.25 million federal estate tax exemption for the next generation.
+Thus, the C Trust effectively defers the payment of both Oregon and federal estate taxes on the gap of $4.25 million between the Oregon and federal estate taxes until after the surviving spouse dies, but it still preserves the entire $5.25 million federal estate tax exemption for the next generation.